Question: How do I design a custom PCR-based target enrichment assay for Single Cell 3'?

 - The number of SI-PCR cycles will likely need to be increased by 1-2 cycles since the total initial mass will be significantly less.

 - Depending on the length of the transcript(s) of interest, the parameters for fragmentation may need to be optimized to prevent excessive fragmentation.
 Fragmentation has been optimized for cDNA originating from full-length mammalian transcriptomes and thus fragmentation from a selected group of transcripts may require protocol adjustments.
 The length of the fragmentation reaction (5 minutes) can be increased or decreased accordingly.

-Please see our the 'Oligonucleotide Sequences' within the Appendix of the User Guide for more detailed information on the Single Cell Gene Expression assay scheme.
+Please see the 'Oligonucleotide Sequences' within the Appendix of the User Guide for more detailed information on the Single Cell Gene Expression assay scheme.

 Products: Single Cell Gene Expression